intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   *Start preparing a kernel build configuration (the '.config' file).*
   [:ref:`... <oldconfig_bissbs>`]

-*Note, this is the first of multiple steps in this guide that create or modify build artifacts.
+*Note, this is the first of multiple steps in this guide that creates or modifies build artifacts.
 The commands used in this guide store them right in the source tree to keep things simple.
 In case you prefer storing the build artifacts separately, create a directory like '~/linux-builddir/' and add the parameter